diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 ___
 ## Xytech Plugins
 ___
 This chapter describes the features that are currently released enhancing file-based production workflows when using the Xytech Media Operations Platform.
-Extra metadata can be harvested to give addition business context allowing for efficient data flow management.
+Extra metadata can be harvested to give additional business context allowing for efficient data flow management.

 [Click here to learn more about the Xytech Media Operations Platform.](https://www.xytechsystems.com/)